 Export?
 Licensing?
 Franchising?
 Partnering?
 Joint Venture?
 Merger or Acquisition?
 There are many ways to get into a new market.
 What situations typically suit each variety?
 What do you need to know about the market to select the most appropriate options?
 How do we assess the strengths and weaknesses – and their long-term effect on your business?
 Here’s our brief overview of your options for an entry strategy into a new market.

 Early exposure: the passive way in

-In addition to working with local platforms, brands need to consider carefully how to fulfil orders and handle customer relations.
-Managing all these elements through third parties in a straight commercial relationship can work well.
+In addition to working with local platforms, brands must carefully consider how to fulfill orders and handle customer relations.
+Managing all these elements through third parties in a commercial relationship can work well.

-That said, there’s a massive gulf between entering a market virtually via e-commerce and getting ‘boots on the ground’.

-That’s not just about commitment.
-Each of the third parties you work with is taking a chunk of your profit margin.
-And in some cases – particularly with perishable or heavyweight products, and especially services – the arm’s length approach just won’t work.
+That said, there’s a massive gulf between entering a market virtually via e-commerce with third-party fulfillment services and having ‘boots on the ground’.
+This is not only about visibility and commitment.
+Each third party you work with is taking a chunk of your profit margin.
+And in some cases – particularly with perishable or heavyweight products, and especially with services – the arm’s length approach won’t work.